Laundering money to be deemed terrorism

 Prime Minister Imran Khan, who chaired the cabinet meeting on Tuesday, assured the cabinet members and the nation that the crackdown on terrorists would continue and the menace would soon be eliminated.

-Fawad Ch said the prime minister would launch the first phase of Apna Ghar Housing Scheme on Wednesday (today) in Islamabad’s G-13 Sector.
+Fawad Ch said the prime minister would launch the first phase of Apna Ghar Housing Scheme on Wednesday (today) in Islamabad G-13 Sector.
 In the first phase, 135,000 apartments would be constructed.

 He said the Federal Public Service Commission (FPSC) would be revamped and jobs would be provided on merit instead of quota system.
 The commission working would be improved and the Establishment Division had been given the task to revamp the testing service companies.